Volcker Rule Summary

-- It's less likely that banks will become too big to fail and require another $700 billion bailout.
+- It's less likely that banks will require another $700 billion bailout.

-- Big banks will no longer have the unfair advantage of being able to use hedge funds to improve their profit.
+- Big banks will no longer being able to use risky hedge funds to improve their profit.

 - Your local community bank now has a better chance to succeed and not get bought out by a big bank.
 Community banks are more likely than big banks to lend to small businesses.

 - It's less likely that you'll wake up one morning and find that a company like Lehman Brothers has failed.

 - At least 35 bankers are in jail.
 But none of the CEOs of the largest banks have been charged with crimes, yet.

 The Volcker Rule was proposed by former Federal Reserve Chairman Paul Volcker.
 At the time, he was the chair of President Barack Obama's 2009-2011 economic advisory panel.
 When Volcker was Fed Chairman, he courageously raise the fed funds rate to uncomfortable levels to starve double-digit inflation.
 Although this helped cause the 1980-1981 recession, it was successful.